Like us on Facebook

 Picture

-Dr. McGuire is currently a Unitarian Universalist seminary student at Earlham School of Religion, where they have studied trauma-informed theology, restorative justice in religious systems, and Jewish perspectives on modern-day theological questions.
-They will graduate with their Masters in Divinity in spring 2025.
+Dr. McGuire was a Unitarian Universalist seminary student at Earlham School of Religion, where they have studied trauma-informed theology, restorative justice in religious systems, and Jewish perspectives on modern-day theological questions.

 Dr. McGuire also holds a Bachelor’s degree in Social Sciences from Thomas Edison State University and a Doctorate in Educational Leadership for Change from Fielding Graduate University.
 Their doctoral research project was entitled ‘Seen but Not Heard: Pathways to Improve Inclusion of LGBT Persons and Sexual Trauma Survivors in Sexual Health Education.’
 They are also a full-spectrum doula, yoga instructor, certified sex educator, and member of The American Association of Sexuality Counselors, Educators, and Therapists.